faraz107/2019-nCoV-T-Cell-Vaccine-Candidates/README.md

     - Select "Calculation option" (*Class I and II combined*)
     - Proide one of the following files (located within `Data` folder) to the option "Enter epitope / MHC restriction data in the form below or select a file":
         - `Tcell_epitopes_China`
-            (for computing coverages for set of epitopes identified to maximize population coverage in China.)
+            (for computing coverages for set of MHC alleles identified to maximize population coverage in China.)
         - `Tcell_epitopes_World`
-            (for computing coverages for set of epitopes identified to maximize global population coverage.)
+            (for computing coverages for set of MHC alleles identified to maximize global population coverage.)